Your Funeral Home Etiquette

 When speaking to them, avoid using clichés such as, “He or she is in a better place.”
 Or, “You’ll get over it.”
 Instead, speak from your heart in your own words.
 No one expects you to say more than a few words and bereaved family members are often unable to give you their full attention anyway.

-If the deceased is to be buried following the service, the funeral officiant will announce the location of the interment.
+After the Funeral If the deceased is to be buried following the service, the funeral officiant will announce the location of the interment.
 If the cemetery is not located on the grounds of the funeral home, there will be a processional of cars formed to escort the hearse to the cemetery.
-Unless they have chosen to have a private burial, those in attendance are welcome to join in
+Unless they have chosen to have a private burial, those in attendance are welcome to join in the procession.

 In addition, many families today hold a post-funeral gathering where food and refreshments are served.
 While this is a time to share memories, laughter, and even tears, your behavior at a funeral reception needs to remain respectful.
 If you haven’t already, be sure to send a message of sympathy—a physical note, flowers or a contribution to a charity, if requested.